christophercrouzet/rexo/README.md

 * **granular**: high level or low level API?
 You choose.
 * **portable**: compatible with C89 (ANSI C) and C++.
 * **simple**: straightforward implementation—KISS all the things!
-* **cascading configuration**: configure a whole suite at once and/or tweak specific options for each case.
+* **cascading configuration**: configure a whole test suite at once and/or tweak specific options for each test case.
 * **painless**: deployment couldn't be easier—it all fits into a single header file and has no external dependencies.